What is the difference between the Ronald McDonald Houses and the Ronald McDonald Family Rooms?

-Once a room has been confirmed, families may check in or check out anytime after 8:30 a.m.
+Once a room has been confirmed, families may check-in or check out anytime after 8:30 a.m.
 A family must check out the day that their child is dismissed from treatment by the medical staff.
 If the child is dismissed after 1 p.m., the family may check out the following morning.
-Due to our long wait list, we will request a family to check out if they do not intend to use the room significantly.
-We ask families clean their room and check out with a staff member or volunteer before going home.
+Due to our long waitlist, we will request a family to check out if they do not intend to use the room significantly.
+We ask families to clean their room and check out with a staff member or volunteer before going home.

 How many people can stay?

 One room can be assigned per family (based on availability at time of request).
-Because of fire code, a maximum of six people may stay in each room.
-Parents are welcome to bring the patient child’s siblings to the House, but day care is not provided.
+Because of the fire code, a maximum of six people may stay in each room.
+Parents are welcome to bring the patient child’s siblings to the House, but daycare is not provided.
 An adult must supervise children at all times while at the House.

 How much does it cost?

 Ronald McDonald House Charities of Kansas City relies on donations to provide temporary lodging.
-While it costs RMHC-KC $99 a night to house a family, we only ask our guests to make a donation of $10 per night.
+While it costs RMHC-KC $100 a night to house a family, we only ask our guests to make a donation of $10 per night.
 If your child has Medicaid, we may be able to be reimbursed through your child’s health plan.
-No family is ever turned away due to their inability to make a donation.
+No family will ever be turned away due to their inability to make a donation.